Instructional Development Fund: Direct Course Enhancement

 The main objective of this fund is to improve qualitatively the content and/or methods of instruction in existing or proposed courses at Ithaca College.
 The fund intends to encourage faculty members to respond to specific academic needs at this institution by refining or updating teaching skills, cultivating expertise, or developing innovative instructional materials and resources that contribute to an improved and more current curriculum.

-The faculty is continually responsible for developing and revising the curriculum.
-Hence, the IDF funds primarily support proposals that are notably innovative, require assistance beyond those available from school/division or department sources, or address College, school/division, or departmental priorities, and/or seek to activate a key component from the Mission Statement of Ithaca College.
+IC faculty members are continually responsible for developing and revising the curriculum.
+Hence, the IDF funds primarily support proposals that are notably innovative, require assistance beyond those available from school or department sources, or address College, school, or departmental priorities, and/or seek to activate a key component from the Mission Statement of Ithaca College.

 The fund is not generally intended to provide financial support for participation in professional/scientific conferences.
 Many professional conferences, however, have intensive workshops or pre-conference instructional courses that require fees beyond conference registration.
 The expenses incurred at these special sessions of professional conferences are potentially fundable through the IDF program.
 This support may cover tuition, room, and meal expenses for the days of the workshop.
 See Travel Services Policies and Procedures.
 Travel to the conference site and registration for the professional/scientific conferences are not eligible expenses nor are housing and meals for days other than those of the special instructional sessions.